-How to Convert Meters to Decimals with Examples and Shortcuts
+How to Convert Square Meter to Decimal with Formula and Solved Examples

 The decimal metric system uses multiples or sub-multiples of 10 to connect the multiples and sub-multiples of the unit of measurement.
 Metric units include, for instance, the gramme and kilogramme for measuring mass, the metre and centimetre for measuring length, and the litre for measuring volume (to measure capacity).